Kateattardo/Parklopedia/README.md

 ### Completed
  - As a user I want the ability to log into the app using Oauth authentication so I don't have to create another username and password.

- -As a user I want the ability to log out when not using the app.
+ -As a user I want to rate by number my local parks based on personal experience so others can have a more enjoyable experience.

- -As a user I want to rate my local parks based on personal experience so others can have a more enjoyable experience.
+ -As a user I want the ability to write a written review of my local parks.

  -As a user I want to ability to delete or change my review.